jmhertlein/yog/README.md

 * agentless - runs entirely on top of ssh
 * entirely defers auth(z/n) to ssh and the remote system's user permissions

+Non-features:
+* No intentional ipv6 support.
+I don't have anything against IPv6, but my ISP doesn't give me a v6 address and as such I don't run ipv6 on my lan.
+So since I can't test it at all, I just kind of disregard it, especially where it lets me make the ipv4 UX better.

 Command summary:

 * `yog`: Applies configurations to hosts. e.g. `yog myhost.mytld` applies the config from `./domains/mytld/myhost.yml`.